Supporting your travel planning for business events in Wales and the UK – ETA reminder

 An ETA is required for eligible travellers who do not need a visa for short stays in the UK and who do not already hold a valid UK immigration status.
-This includes passengers travelling to Wales or transiting landside through the UK.
+This also applies to passengers travelling to Wales or transiting landside through the UK.

-Travellers who are required to hold an ETA but do not have one will not be permitted to board a flight, train or ferry to the UK.
+Please be aware that travellers who are required to hold an ETA but do not have one will not be permitted to board a flight, train, or ferry to the UK.

 How to apply